EdDataScienceEES/tutorial-sharkie58/index.md

 #### b) Advanced keyboard shortcuts

-Compared to the simple ones, these might be [hard to digest](https://youtu.be/_9bw_VtMUGA?t=210), but they are definitely worth it if you have time to understand them!
+Compared to the simple ones, these might be <a href="https://youtu.be/_9bw_VtMUGA?t=210" target="_blank">hard to digest</a>, but they are definitely worth it if you have time to understand them!